 The annual High Holy Day food drive is a cherished aspect of our community’s observation of the Days of Awe.
 For many years, Temple Beth-El’s total donation has been the single largest donation received by The Food Bank Network of Somerset County.
 We can’t let COVID-19 derail our commitment to partner with The Food Bank Network in serving the needs of those in need in our community.
 Your generosity will make this possible.

-This year there will be four opportunities to bring your donation of food:
+This year there will be several opportunities to bring your donation of food:

 If you are not able to get out to purchase food for The Food Bank, you can make a monetary donation through Temple Beth-El (click here to make your donation).
 We will consolidate all of the donations and forward a lump sum to The Food Bank.
 Or you can make your monetary donation direct to The Food Bank Network by sending a check payable to The Food Bank Network to P.O.
 Box 149 Bound Brook, NJ 08805 or via the donation page on their website.